 Who are we?

-Since our founding in 2015, we've grown into an organization of over 100 employees based primarily in New York and Toronto.
+Since our founding in 2015, we’ve grown into an organization of over 100 employees based primarily in New York City.
 Our cross-disciplinary team consists of experts from real estate, urban planning, government, finance, technology, and engineering, among other backgrounds.

-With the potential to catalyze and scale new models for inclusive growth, our work is both highly exciting and complex.
+With the potential to catalyze and scale new models for sustainable and affordable growth, our work is both exciting and complex.
 We are working to achieve something unprecedented — help us build it!